-Raise your hand if you’ve ever sat down to make your wedding guest list… and then immediately stood back up and walked away
+Raise your hand if you’ve ever sat down to make your guest list …and then immediately stood back up and walked away

 .